UCLA Travel Study Student Guide

 Withdrawals after a program has begun

 UCLA discourages students from withdrawing after a program has begun.
 Successful programs require the full participation of all students, and we hope students are prepared to complete the program.
 However, we recognize that, due to unforeseen circumstances, some students may need to leave a program early.
 In these rare instances, students must meet with their program director and complete a withdrawal form obtained from the UCLA International Education Office.
-If a petition to withdraw is approved, students must vacate the program housing within 72 hours.
+If a petition to withdraw is approved, students must vacate the program housing by the deadline provided when your request is approved.

 Courses and Grading